ananlytics/R-test/Steps of Analysis.md

 # Three basic degrees of analysis
+## We are using Diamond Data set that records characteristics of individual diamonds and price.

 ## 1. Descriptive Analysis of Data.
 Using Diamonds dataset to find mean and median using a single line code.